Get in Touch

-As a parent, there are plenty of decisions you and your ex will have to make even if you don’t want to.
-Good communication and teamwork make the process easier for everybody involved.
-If you aim for consistency and geniality, then the details should come more easily.
+As a parent, there are plenty of decisions you and your ex will have to make for your children.
+Good communication and teamwork make the process easier for everyone involved.
+If you aim for consistency and geniality, the details should come more easily.

 You should both be open to making big decisions as a team.
 To do so, you need to be honest about your preferences, straight to the point, and open to hearing their side.
 This includes deciding which parent is in charge of talking to medical professionals, keeping both of you involved in your kids’ class schedules and after-school activities, and setting a budget you can both stick to along with a record of shared expenses.